milaninayak123/pl300-powerbi-notes/notes/11-filter-context-and-calculate.md

 # Part 11 — Filter Context & CALCULATE

+*A deep dive into the single most important DAX topic: filter context, CALCULATE, and Context Transition.*

 Part 10 introduced `CALCULATE()` and filter context briefly.
 This part goes deep on both — and honestly, if you only fully understand one topic in all of DAX, make it this one.
 Filter Context, `CALCULATE()`, and Context Transition together cover most of what real-world Power BI development actually looks like.

 ## 1. What Is Filter Context?